ucb-bar/hammer/README.md

    Technologies are described by JSON files in src/technologies, a canonical example is the Synopsys educational technology library "saed32".

+ * SYNTHESIS_TOOL: The tool that will be used to synthesize a design.
+The primary tool supported here is Synopsys's Design Compiler (the "dc" addon).

 Source for the various addons can be found in src/addons.

 ### Running on a Cluser